offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 }
 ```

 `std::array` provides copy semantics and move semantics.
-However, because the underlying array is a local object, both moving and copying end up recreating the that underlying array.
+However, because the underlying array is a local object, both moving and copying end up recreating that underlying array.
 This means that copying and moving may potentially be expensive.

 ```c++
 std::array<int, 55> &&rref { std::move(my_arr2) }; // get rvalue reference